 First, heat the oven to 400 and arrange your bread slices in an even layer on a cookie sheet.
 Bake for 10 minutes, or until crisp and golden, turning at 5-minute intervals.
 While the toast is still hot, rub each piece with the raw, peeled garlic.
 This seems like a small step, but it really imparts a lot of garlic flavor.

-While the bread is toasting, process all of the dip ingredients in a food processor until smooth and creamy, scraping the sides once or twice as you go.
+While the bread is toasting, process all of the white bean dip ingredients in a food processor until smooth and creamy, scraping the sides once or twice as you go.
 I haven’t tried it, but I assume a potato masher or mortar and pestle would also work.
 If going this route, be sure to finely mince the garlic and thyme before adding them to the mix.
 The result will likely be less creamy, but just as tasty.

 You can serve immediately, but I like to let it chill for 20-30 minutes, just to let the flavors meld.
 Just before serving, drizzle the crostini with a bit of olive oil and to the same to the dip.
 Spread it on or dip your heart out.